rjlee/actual-auto-backup/README.md

 to `backup-auth` – update `AUTH_COOKIE_NAME` in the compose file (and set the same value in `env/actual-auto-backup.env`) if you want to run multiple services side-by-side.

+#### Multiple budgets

+- Add `BACKUP_SYNC_ID` with a comma-separated list of targets.
+Each target must be specified as `BudgetID:SyncID`, matching the labels shown in Actual’s **Settings → Advanced → Sync** panel.
+You can copy those values directly from the UI; the Backup overview page also echoes the pairs currently in use.
+- Archives are named after the budget’s display name.
+If two targets resolve to the same name the sync ID (or budget ID) is appended to keep filenames unique.

 ### Provider-specific setup